5 Best VPN Chrome Extensions in 2018 (that actually work!)

 Content unblocking isn’t the best, however — speed isn’t an issue, but sought-after services like Netflix might give you trouble.
 Our advice?
 If accessibility is on the top of your list, you might want to look somewhere else.

 But if you’re in the market for a reliable, no-frills VPN that will keep your Chrome sessions safe for pocket change, you’re looking at it.
+Don’t believe it?
+Check out what actual users have to say.

 You also get a 7-day money-back guarantee — neat!